ivan2yk/pragmatic-programmer-notes/concepts/stone-soup-story.md

 Curious, the villagers gather around as the soldiers:
 - put a stone in a pot of water and boil it,
 - then casually say things like "it would be even better with a few carrots"
-- or "a bit of meat would really bring out the flavow"
+- or "a bit of meat would really bring out the flavor"

 One bye one, villagers contribute small ingredients.
 In the end, everyone enjoys a rich, delicious soup, and the soldiers remove the stone.